How to Use a Money Market Account to Reach Your Savings Goals

 Factors to Consider When Choosing an MMA

-Quite possibly the most attractive feature of a money market account is the interest rate.
-And, the higher the Annual Percentage Yield (APY), the more interest that you’re going to earn on your balance.
+Perhaps the most attractive feature of a money market account is the interest rate.
+The higher the Annual Percentage Yield (APY), the more interest you will earn on your balance.
 Naturally, you want a higher interest rate to reach your savings goals faster.

-Typically, you’ll find a higher interest rate with an online bank such as CIT Bank’s Money Market account – and even the CIT Bank Savings Connect account – with highly competitive interest rates.
+Typically, online banks such as CIT Bank’s Money Market account – and even the CIT Bank Savings Connect account – offer highly competitive interest rates.

 Money market accounts may remind consumers of a checking account in that they might (depending on the bank) offer a debit or ATM card for cash withdrawals.
 Furthermore, they may offer check-writing capabilities, which allow you to use those funds to pay bills or other people if needed.

 Depending on the bank, other features may be available.
-For instance, CIT Bank allows customers to pay bills and make Zelle5 payments.
+For instance, CIT Bank allows customers to pay bills and make Zelle3 payments.